Visiting The 7 Natural Wonders Of The World

 Take a Helicopter Tour above the Harbor of Rio de Janeiro

-Another easily accessible natural wonder is the Harbor of Rio de Janeiro in Brazil, also known as Guanabara Bay.
+One of the most accessible among the 7 Natural Wonders of the World is the Harbor of Rio de Janeiro in Brazil, also known as Guanabara Bay.
 Formed by erosion from the Atlantic Ocean, it's surrounded by towering granite mountains and rock formations and dotted with beautiful islands.
 It's also the largest bay in the world by volume of water.
-Visitors have plenty of ways to experience this impressive place.
+So, why is the harbor of Rio de Janeiro a wonder?
+Its dramatic formation, striking scenery and cultural significance offer a clear answer..

 Hear the Thunderous Roar of Victoria Falls